 The steps were created with a basis in spirituality.
 While the religious nature of this program is clear, it has also assisted many people with no religious affiliation in conquering their dependency.
 Much of this is achieved because there is an acknowledgement in the steps that God means something different for every individual.
-This allows the program to be accessible to everyone, regardless of how religious, or non-religious, they happen to be.
+This allows the program to be accessible to everyone, regardless of how religious or non-religious they happen to be.

 The 12 steps are as follows:

-Often, the role of the sponsor will be to do things encourage their charge to participate in the meetings and interact with other folks in the group socially.
-They are also often expected to give and discuss information about the program to the person they are sponsoring.
+Often, the role of the sponsor will be to do things that encourage their charge to participate in the meetings and interact with other folks in the group socially.
+They are also often expected to give and discuss information about the program with the person they are sponsoring.
 Sponsors are also expected to be there to answer questions, share their past experiences with their dependency, and assist the person they are sponsoring in making difficult decisions.

-Since there is no hierarchal structure in many of these programs that work the steps, the relationships between sponsors and those they are sponsoring is often very informal.
+Since there is no hierarchal structure in many of these programs that work the steps, the relationships between sponsors and those they are sponsoring are often very informal.
 Some sponsors and their charges speak every day, while others find that speaking once a week is perfectly fine.
 Sponsors are completely free to set their own boundaries.
-There are sponsors who make themselves available to those they sponsor at any time.
+Some sponsors make themselves available to those they sponsor at any time.
 In other arrangements, the sponsor sets up “office hours” when they can be contacted for questions, concerns, or support.
 It is important to remember that the sponsor is also in recovery, so they must take care of their own needs.

 Like with anything, the 12 Steps work best when the person is dedicated to doing the work necessary to make the changes.
 However, it is also important to note that the program may not be the best choice for everyone.
 There are several other options for those seeking treatment for their dependencies.
 Residential rehabilitation and Outpatient rehabilitation are two of the approaches that are also popular among those seeking help with their issue.